 3. RN to BS for Registered Nurses (RNs) for those who already hold a resident state or compact state license as a RN.
 The students typically have a previous Associates Degree or Diploma Degree in Nursing, and may or may not hold a Bachelor's Degree in a non-nursing field.
 Depending on the individual's academic coursework, the RN to BS may be completed in two years of part-time study.

-SU nursing graduates have the highest 3 year average NCLEX-RN pass rate in Maryland for baccalaureate programs at 94.56% (2009 - present).
+SU nursing graduates have one of the highest 5-year average NCLEX-RN pass rates in Maryland for baccalaureate programs at 92.28% (2009 - present).
 Our recent accreditation by the Commission on Collegiate Nursing Education (CCNE) for the maximum period is further validation of the quality of our curriculum, faculty and resources.

-The baccalaureate and master's programs at Salisbury University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 877-6791.
-The DNP program is in the process of being accredited by the Commission on Collegiate Nursing Education - view this link for the preparation process:
+The baccalaureate degree in nursing, master's degree in nursing, Doctor of Nursing Practice, and post-DNP/FNP certificate of completion at Salisbury University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202)877-6791.

 Our faculty engage in research and clinical practice publishing their work in such esteemed journals as Journal of Nursing Education, Nurse Educator, and Journal of Professional Nursing and practicing at area hospitals and clinics.
 They also lend their expertise to national and regional health organizations and advisory boards.